tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 Last one wins.
 **Confusion ensues.**

-What I've seen most people do at this point is break out of the CRUD methods and define a one-off action in the controller.
+What I've seen most people do at this point is break out of the CRUD methods and define a one-off action in the controller -- or worse yet, add a `if params[:jedi_id]` condition.

 With this decision, we begin to muddy the water of how our code is organized.